vic-ma/howtodismantle.github.io/_posts/2025-08-16-Influx-and-Chill-Writing-and-Querying-Time-Series-Data-with-Peakboard.md

 ---
 InfluxDB is a time-series database.
 Unlike general-purpose databases like SQL Server or MySQL, InfluxDB is designed specifically to deal with time-based data.
 InfluxDB can scale to handle large volumes of data.
 It was created by InfluxData, a company based in the Bay Area.

-Unlike general-purpose databases such as SQL Server or MySQL, InfluxDB is built specifically for time-series data—measurements tied to particular moments.
-It scales to handle large volumes and was created by InfluxData, a company located in the Bay Area.

-In this article, we'll explore how to write and query data in an InfluxDB database using Peakboard.
+In this article, we'll explain how to build a Peakboard app that reads and writes data from an InfluxDB database.

 ## Setting up Influx